 R also provides users with a wide variety of options to conduct data exploration and apply data mining techniques.
 It can manage basic data analysis (e.g., clustering and probability distributions) without requiring the installation of additional packages.
 Further, it has readily usable statistical tests and uses formulas.

-Data modeling consists of creating models to establish how data is to be stored in a database.
+Data modelling consists of creating models to establish how data is to be stored in a database.
 On the one hand, Python offers several solutions regarding data modeling according to the specific purpose of each data.
 For instance:

 On the other hand, the R language may have to rely on external packages (e.g., Tidyverse) to perform more specific modeling analyses.
-Nonetheless, Base-R - the basic software that includes the R language - covers the primary data modeling analyses.
+Nonetheless, Base-R - the basic software that includes the R language - covers the primary data modelling analyses.

 IDE is a software application that allows developers to write, test, and debug code more straightforwardly by enabling code completion, code highlighting, debugging tools, etc.